ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 ## Version `0.0.4`
 {: #cli-004}

-This version of the CLI plugin is deprecated; upgrade to the latest release.
+This version of the CLI plug-in is deprecated; upgrade to the latest release.
 {: deprecated}

 Version `0.0.4` of the CLI was released on 04 March 2022.